-Venicie structure, body and general items: continued Method of Inspection on for rejection 10.
-Check 'No Smoking' signs displayed.
-Lack of clearly displayed or omission of 'No Smoking' signs.
+Method of Inspection Reas on for rejection 10.
+Check 'No Smoking' signs display ed.
+10. Lack of clearly displayed or omission of 'No Smoking' signs.
 Signs must be visible to all passengers.
-Luggage / load space 11.
-Physical separation is not so much an issue a event of an accident.
-In most cases, the boot space will provide suitable luggage 11.
-If fitted and required, load restraint system: storage.
-The luggage should therefore be see cure and prevented from becoming • Not present at time of test. dislodged in an accident in such a manner as m ay cause injury.
-Such security can be • Faulty or unserviceable. by means of a sheet or net, which could be a area.
-Clearly if the luggage compartment is not physically separated from the passenger compartment then care will need to be taken so as not to carry any hazardous items such as fuel cans, detergents of or other loose items that could leak if they become damaged.
-Private Hire Only 12.
-Measure available legroom in rear and front available legroom is 200mm. passenger seats to ensure minimum Available passenger legroom is less than 200mm in the front and/or rear of the vehicle.
-Note : rear legroom to be measured from base driver seat is positioned in the driver's normal seat to be able to be positioned to provide r ninimum legroom of 200mm to any passenger.
-Where there is no seat in front of t be taken from the base of the rear seat to the n earest obstruction in front.
-13. Measure the internal headroom from the seat of in a vertical line to ensure a minimum of 889mm • 13.
-Available headroom is less than 889mm.
+Luggage / load space n an issue as is the safety of passengers in the event e boot space will provide suitable luggage storage.
+11. If fitted and required, load restraint system: The luggage should therefore be secure and prevented from becoming dislodged in • Not present at time of test. may cause injury.
+Such security can be by means of • Faulty or unserviceable. nchored to the floor of the luggage area.
+Clearly if not physically separated from the passenger to be taken so as not to carry any hazardous items other loose items that could leak if they become damaged.
+Private Hire Only ar and front passenger seats to ensure minimum 12.
+Available passenger legroom is less than 200mm in the front and/or rear of the available legroom is 200mm. vehicle.
+Note: rear legroom to be measu red from base of the driver seat in front when the driver seat is positioned in the dr iver's normal seated position.
+The front passenger seat to be able to be positioned to provide minimum legroom of 200mm to any passenger.
+Where there is no sea at in front of the rear seats, the measurement will be taken from the base of the rea ar seat to the nearest obstruction in front.
+12 Moscura the internal headroom f rom the seat cushion to the lowest part of the roof 12 Available headroom is less than 889mm. in a vertical line to ensure a mini 15.
 Hackney Carriages only 14.
-Check adequate lighting is provided for the dr iver and passengers.
-Note : Separate 14.
-Adequate lighting is not provided for the driver and/or passengers. lighting controls for both passenger and driver shall be provided.
-In the case of the passenger compartment, an illuminated contro such a position that it is clearly visible to the p with any other control. assertigets and is not easily confused with any other control.
+Check adequate lighting is provid ded for the driver and passengers.
+Note: Separate 14.
+Adequate lighting is not provided for the driver and/or passengers. lighting controls for both passen ger and driver shall be provided.
+In the case of the passenger compartment, an illur ninated control switch shall be fitted, marked and in such a position that it is clearly visible to the passengers and is not easily confused with any other control.

-Method of Inspection Reason for rejection Limousines and novelty vehicles 15.
-All fixtures and fittings i.e. mirror balls, drinks cabinets, televisions etc. must be stored securely and not hinder the ingress or egress from the passenger compartment.
-16. A notice identifying the maximum seating capacity to be displayed in the passenger compartment and clearly visible to all passengers.
-It may be necessary to display more than one sign indicating the maximum seating capacity.
+Reason for rejection 15.
+Any fixture or fitting, that is loose or insecure or where walkways are blocked that prevents ease of ingress or egress from the passenger compartment.
 16. No maximum seating capacity sign or signs displayed.
 A sign or signs not clearly visible to all passengers.
-J. 'For Hire' roof sign Hackney Carriages only 1.
-Check the contribute in fitted with an apparational (Fee Uier/ neef size that is 1.
-Check the vehicle is fitted with an operational 'For Hire' roof sign that is: 1. a.
-Of the correct style and typeb.
-Securely fastened to the vehicle a.
+1. a.
 Incorrect colour or details shown on sign b.
-Insecure sign b.
-Securely fastened to the vehiclec.
-Adequately and securely wired b.
-Insecure signc.
+Insecure sign c.
 Wiring is not in good condition and/or is loose and/or chaffed d.
-Functional d.
 Illumination not consistent across the sign i.e. all lamps/LEDs are illuminated when switched on.